-Rhodes is located in the Dodecanese and is connected by ferry to and from Crete, the Cyclades, other ports in the Dodecanese and the Turkey.
+Rhodes is located in the Dodecanese and is connected by ferry to and from Athens, Crete, Turkey, the Aegean islands, the Cyclades and other ports in the Dodecanese.

 The port or island closest to Rhodes is Panormitis (Symi) with a distance of just 35.9 kilometres - that's 22 miles or 19 nautical miles.
-While the port or island furthest away is Agathonisi at a distance of 434.3 kilometres - that's about 270 miles or about 235 nautical miles.
+While the port or island furthest away is Halki at a distance of 500 kilometres - that's about 311 miles or about 270 nautical miles.

 Ferries to Rhodes are normally available throughout the year but there are fewer sailings in the winter.
 Rhodes is served only by conventional ferries.